codefieldgroup/cfmedia/README.md

 # CFMedia Directive to AngularJS

-CFMedia is a simple directive to media upload inspired by Wordpress media style.
+CFMedia is a simple directive to media upload inspired by Wordpress media style and based on the directive [ng-file-upload](https://github.com/danialfarid/ng-file-upload).

 ## It is assumed
 - Install nodejs: `sudo apt-get install nodejs npm`